thirdweb-dev/typescript-sdk/etc/sdk.api.md

         seller_fee_basis_points: number;
         fee_recipient: string;
     }>;
-    setDefaultRoyaltyInfo(royaltyData: z.input<typeof CommonRoyaltySchema>): Promise<TransactionResult<z.output<typeof CommonRoyaltySchema>>>;
+    // Warning: (ae-incompatible-release-tags) The symbol "setDefaultRoyaltyInfo" is marked as @public, but its signature references "CommonRoyaltySchema" which is marked as @internal setDefaultRoyaltyInfo(royaltyData: z.input<typeof CommonRoyaltySchema>): Promise<TransactionResult<z.output<typeof CommonRoyaltySchema>>>;
-    setTokenRoyaltyInfo(tokenId: BigNumberish, royaltyData: z.input<typeof CommonRoyaltySchema>): Promise<{
+    // Warning: (ae-incompatible-release-tags) The symbol "setTokenRoyaltyInfo" is marked as @public, but its signature references "CommonRoyaltySchema" which is marked as @internal setTokenRoyaltyInfo(tokenId: BigNumberish, royaltyData: z.input<typeof CommonRoyaltySchema>): Promise<{
         receipt: _ethersproject_abstract_provider.TransactionReceipt;
         data: () => Promise<{